-In this guide, we’ll discover what makes buying and collecting Nintendo consoles and games so exciting for people of all ages.
+In this guide (which is a multi-part series of articles), we’ll discover what makes buying and collecting Nintendo consoles and games so exciting for people of all ages.

 The complete list of articles in this guide is towards the bottom of this page.

 We’ll be covering all Retro and current Nintendo games and consoles.
 We’re even going to cover the Nintendo Switch and the mini NES / SNES Classic Editions too!
 Plus, we’ll also look at the latest console just released in early 2017 called the Switch.

 If it’s a system made by Nintendo, it’s covered in this guide.
 Starting with the Original Nintendo NES for home consoles and the original GameBoy for Nintendo handhelds.